Ivan Bednárik

-Ivan Bednárik (born 16 January 1975) is a Czech-Slovak railway administrator serving as director general of Railways of the Slovak Republic since 2025.
+Ivan Bednárik (born 16 January 1975) is a Slovak railway administrator, who has served as the Czech Minister of Transport in the Third cabinet of Andrej Babiš since December 2025.
+He served as director general of Railways of the Slovak Republic from May 2025 to December 2025.
 From 2020 to 2022, he served as chairman and CEO of České dráhy.
 From 2014 to 2020, he served as chairman and CEO of ČD Cargo.

-He has been nominated to serve as minister of transport in the government of the Czech Republic.
+Personal life

+Bednárik is a gun owner authorized to carry a firearm for protection.
+In his 2026 financial disclosure statement, he acknowledged owning firearms worth over 1.2 million CZK (€ 49,000).
+Bednárik hunts animals and is an active sport shooter in F-class, shooting at targets at distances of up to 1 km.